 A Basic Definition of Good Technology Innovation

 Innovation should never be forced.
 When you finalize a digital transformation project, it should just feel right.
-This seamless innovation is defined by three key characteristics: iteratively fast, pointedly collaborative, and above all execution-oriented.
+This seamless technology innovation is defined by three key characteristics: iteratively fast, pointedly collaborative, and above all execution-oriented.

-Without a complete understanding of each component of good innovation, your digital transformation projects will only introduce business risk and frustration throughout the organization.
+Without a complete understanding of each component of good technology innovation, your digital transformation projects will only introduce business risk and frustration throughout the organization.

 Working Fast Isn’t an Option—It’s a Requirement